signaldatascience/R-curriculum/interview-prep/questions.md

 * How would you explain an A/B test to an engineer with no statistics background?

-* How would you explain a confidence interval to an engineer with no statistics background?
-What about the meaning of 95% confidence?
+* How would you explain the meaning of a X% confidence interval to an engineer with no statistics background?

+	* Repeat process over and over again; X% of the measurements will fall within the confidence interval.

 * In an A/B test, how can you check if assignment to the various buckets was truly random?